 During later check-ups, the midwife or gynaecologist will:

-- Ask how you are doing and answer questions if you have any
+- Ask how you are doing and answer your questions

 - Check your weight and blood pressure